SheikhMohammedSakhib/Body-PoseGaming/README.md

 2. Install the required Python libraries using `pip`: pip install opencv-python pyautogui mediapipe matplotlib

-3. Open your preferred online game website (e.g., Subway Surfers) and start the game:
+3. Open your preferred online game website e.g.,https://poki.com (open Subway Surfers) :
-   - The game is typically controlled with 'up,' 'down,' 'left,' and 'right' keys.
+   - The game which are typically controlled with 'up,' 'down,' 'left,' and 'right' keys.
 However, with this setup, your body movements, detected by the code, will control the game.

 4. Run the code
 5. Position yourself in front of the webcam.
-6. Join your hands to initiate the game.
+6. Join your hands to start the game (e.g.,subway surfers).
-7. Move, jump, or crouch to control the game characters.
+7. Move left, right, jump, or crouch to control the game characters.
-8. Press 'Esc' to exit the game.
+8. Press the 'Esc' key to exit the game and stop code's execution.